-After graduating from the Wirtschaftsoberschule H. Kunter Bozen with an emphasis on business, management and marketing, Eleonore Eisath completed her Bachelor in Industrial Design at the Università IUAV di Venezia.
+Having graduated from Wirtschaftsoberschule H. Kunter Bozen with a focus on business, management, and marketing, Eleonore Eisath pursued her Bachelor’s degree in Industrial Design at Università IUAV di Venezia.

-In 2019 she rounded out her knowledge with a Master’s degree from TUM.
+In 2019, she enriched her knowledge by completing a Master’s degree from TUM.

-Since she began her studies at TUM, Eleonore Eisath has been conducting research on a highly innovative recycling system.
+Throughout her tenure at TUM, Eleonore Eisath has been engrossed in researching a highly innovative recycling system.

-In 2019 this led to the spin-off beworm, which is developing a biotic/biocatalytic recycling process to break down oil-based plastics such as PE (polyethylene).
+This endeavor culminated in the establishment of beworm in 2019, a spin-off dedicated to developing a biotic/biocatalytic recycling process designed to break down oil-based plastics like PE (polyethylene).

-In addition to beworm, only a handful of other companies worldwide are working on this important task for the future.
+Alongside beworm, only a handful of other global companies are undertaking this pivotal mission for the future.

 Christal Earle // Brave Soles